 Here is what we do instead:

 Simple ingredients sourced locally from people and places in British Columbia keeps our carbon footprint down to a minimum.
 We have a handful of trusted suppliers whom we work with closely to minimize our shipping and packaging footprint.

-Our business has a strict no plastics program!
-Our products are packaged in blue glass bottles or amber glass jars.
+Our business works hard to keep our plastic usage to a minimum Our products are packaged in blue glass bottles or amber glass jars.
 When you receive a shipment from Miiko Skin Co you will see that everything in the package is either reusable or recyclable.
 There is no bubble wrap or Styrofoam peanuts.